welltempereddeveloper/welltempereddeveloper/_posts/2018-11-09-how-to-store-values.md

 ### Is it secure to store passwords in plain text?

 Please remember that the focus of this article was on the (lack of) formatting in data-storage.
-I hope to discuss concerns such security for data at rest or in transit in a separate article.
+I hope to discuss concerns such as storing sensitive data at rest or in transit in a separate article.
 There is, without a doubt, _much_ to cover on that front.

 Everthing I mentioned here is pretty closely related to the [Principle of Least Astonishment][pola].
 Give that a read if you've never heard of it or just need